akirak/emacs-playground/README.md

 - Emacs (>= 24.4 && < 26.0)
 - Git
-- UNIX-like operating system (tested with Linux)
+- UNIX-like operating system with a graphical environment (not on terminal)
+  - On Windows, Playground cannot generate a convenient shell script, but it still allows you to try a configuration

 ## Quick start